its-rajesh/IRMR/README.md

 # Interference Reduction in Multi-track Recordings

-Neural Networks for Interference Reduction in Multi-track Recordings.
-The Convolutional Autoencoders (CAEs) and the truncated-UNet (t-UNet).
+This repository contains the Python implementation of our paper "Neural Networks for Interference Reduction in Multi-track Recordings" accepted for publication in the IEEE Workshop on Applications of Signal Processing to Audio and Acoustics 2023 (WASPAA 2023)

+### Introduction